DappCamp-Cohort-3/pet-park-assignment/README.md

 ## Goal

 The goal of this exercise is to develop a pet park smart contract.
-The basic structure of this contract has been laid out for you in `contracts/PetPark.sol`.
+The specification of the contract is described in this readme and by the tests at `tests/PetPark.spec.js`.

 We can have 5 kinds of animals in our pet park

 -   Fish (AnimalType: 1)
 -   Cat (AnimalType: 2)